Mamurooyiboluawhore/swagger/drf.md

-# IMPLEMENTING SWAGGER IN DRF(DJANGO REST FRAMEWORK)
+# HOW TO IMPLEMENT SWAGGER IN DJANGO REST FRAMEWORK (DRF)

 ### INTRODUCTION
 ### PREREQUISITE